mouse-reeve/recipes/markdown/oatmeal_waffles.md

 Whisk together the flax mixture, milk, butter, and sugar.

 Stir the wet ingredients into the dry until just combined.

+Let the batter rest while the waffle iron heats up.

 Cook the waffles according to your waffle iron's instructions.